particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 <sup>6</sup> The second UART on the Photon shares pins with the status LED, and requires unsoldering it (or its current limiting resistors) and using pads on the bottom of the module, making it impractical to use.

-The Photon 2 is the easiest upgrade from the Argon as it's mostly pin compatible with the Argon.
-However, if you are looking at mass-production, you may want to consider moving from the Argon directly to the P2.
-The Photon 2 module contains a P2 module.

 ## Hardware

 ### Module style